 As our newly-elected state leaders start making their plans for the upcoming session, let them know that the 60% of Vermont adults and 29% of Vermont kids who are overweight or obese and the $202 million Vermont spends each year on health care costs directly related to obesity, should make this a priority.

 Funds from the tax could also be used to fund health care and healthy foods for low income Vermonters.

 For someone that drinks a 12 oz. can of soda a day, the tax might be an extra $1.68 a week that they’d spend.
 But, it would be their choice.
 And, if that funding could help a low income parent provide their family with an extra quart of berries, pound of beets or bunch of salad greens a week while off-setting their out of pocket costs for health care, isn’t it worth it?

-Click on the following link to take action. http://yourethecure.org/aha/advocacy/actioncenter.aspx
+Click on the following link to urge Vermont legislators to take action: http://yourethecure.org/aha/advocacy/actioncenter.aspx